Restorative Dentistry – West Palm Beach, FL

 A dental crown can be used to repair a single tooth that has suffered damage, decay, or may need to be improved cosmetically.
 If you have a missing tooth or even a few in a row, they can even be used to support something called a dental bridge, which will fill in the gap in your smile with prosthetic teeth that will seamlessly blend with your natural teeth.

 If you have a small cavity or slightly damaged tooth, I can quickly and easily fix it using a filling.
-Our practice only uses tooth-colored fillings because they are able to restore a tooth without leaving a large gray mark like a traditional metal-filling would.
+Our dental office only uses tooth-colored fillings because they are able to restore a tooth without leaving a large gray mark like a traditional metal-filling would.
 They are made of a composite resin material that can be specially shaded to perfectly match your natural tooth color.
 With this treatment, you won’t have to sacrifice your appearance to get the dental care that you need.

 Complete & Partial Dentures